-Causes of temporary urinary incontinence
+Temporary urinary incontinence

 - Constipation.
 The rectum is located near the bladder and shares many of the same nerves.
 Hard, compacted stool in your rectum causes these nerves to be overactive and increase urinary frequency.
-In addition, compacted stool can sometimes interfere with the emptying of the bladder, which may cause overflow incontinence.

-Causes of persistent urinary incontinence
+Persistent urinary incontinence

 Urinary incontinence can also be a persistent condition caused by underlying physical problems or changes, including:

 - Hysterectomy.
-In women, the bladder and uterus lie close to one another and are supported by many of the same muscles and ligaments.
-Any surgery that involves a woman's reproductive system — for example, removal of the uterus (hysterectomy) — may damage the supporting pelvic floor muscles, which can lead to incontinence.
+In women, the bladder and uterus are supported by many of the same muscles and ligaments.
+Any surgery that involves a woman's reproductive system, including removal of the uterus, may damage the supporting pelvic floor muscles, which can lead to incontinence.

 - Neurological disorders.
 Multiple sclerosis, Parkinson's disease, stroke, a brain tumor or a spinal injury can interfere with nerve signals involved in bladder control, causing urinary incontinence.